-There are a lot of famous places in Hamburg.
-This page, however, is not going to list them.
-Here you will find our very own travel recommendations.
-The ones not everybody knows About.
+Up for a trip?
+There are lots of famous places in Hamburg which we are not going to list here.
+We would rather give you some very personal travel recommendations.
+The ones not everybody knows about.

 #1 – Schlossinsel and Inner Harbour